-Outlook on tax rates and policy changes
+Outlook on tax policy changes

-Key tax legislation and policies affecting taxpayers
+Key tax policy considerations and legislation affecting taxpayers

 Employee retention credit

 The employee retention credit (ERC) has been fraught with challenges since its enactment during a rapid series of COVID-19 relief legislative packages in early 2020.
-Legislative changes to the ERC in 2020 and 2021, along with varying opinions regarding ERC qualifications, has created confusion for both taxpayers and the IRS.
+Legislative changes to the ERC in 2020 and 2021, along with varying opinions regarding ERC qualifications, have created confusion for both taxpayers and the IRS.

 Please see our ERC page for more information on the credit.